 Finding the right affiliates is crucial for success.
 Here’s where to look:

-• Existing customers: Your current customers already love your brand, so why not turn them into affiliates?
+- Existing customers: Your current customers already love your brand, so why not turn them into affiliates?
 Offer an exclusive referral program for customers, rewarding them for sharing your products.
 Use email marketing to invite loyal customers to join your affiliate program.
-You can use the BixGrow Referral Program to help you automate this process.
+You can set up referral program for this.

 Explore more than 10 ways you can recruit affiliates!